 Standards in this section do not apply to immediate family farm labor.
-If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers.
+If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers including those involved in apprenticeship/vocational labor or labor exchange/volunteer labor.

-- □ Respect the legal rights of workers to, or not to, associate, organize and bargain collectively. - Do not interfere in union activities. - □ Do not discriminate nor retaliate against workers for such activities.
+Respect the legal rights of workers to, or not to, associate, organize and bargain collectively.
+Do not interfere in union activities.
+Do not discriminate nor retaliate against workers for such activities.